courtneytern/simCline/README.md

    - Outputs `pooledData.vcf`

 ## Individual mapping pipeline
+### Folder /2.mapping_pipeline/individ_GATK

 9. `individSetup.sh`: Creates all the guide files necessary for the individual samples GATK pipeline.
 Code segments should be run separately; segments labelled by which step they come before.
+10. Run GATK pipeline steps (thanks to Joaquin Nunez for these scripts)
+    1. `1.run_fastqc_reads`: Run FASTQC and MultiQC on individual samples
+    2. `2.Trim_and_Map.sh` and `2.x.Trim_and_Map_interleaved.sh`: Trims merged and unmerged reads, then maps to the reference genome. `2.x` is the same algorithm, but adapted for interleaved files.
 3. Convert vcf to gds file with `vcf2gds.R`
    - Uses SeqArray library in R
 4. Run SNP table statistics and create PCA plot in `pooledStatsPlots.R`